FAQ

 }

-Endpoints that support versioning accept a version field in the request body.
+Endpoints that support versioning accept a `version` field in the request body.
 This allows endpoints to evolve their functionality while maintaining backward compatibility with existing integrations.

-How does Anvil handle blockchain upgrades and protocol changes?
+<summary><strong>How does Anvil handle blockchain upgrades and protocol changes?</strong></summary>

 Anvil's infrastructure is updated automatically to support every Cardano protocol upgrade (hard forks, new ledger rules, Plutus enhancements) with zero downtime.
 You don't need to change your integration—your existing endpoints continue working as the underlying node software is upgraded behind the scenes.